Learning to accept yourself is the greatest love of all.

 A story about religion and society, well told.
 A story about pain and happiness, carefully presented.
 A story about strength and acceptance, perfectly captured.

-Connect with Steven Fales on Instagram, facebook and twitter.
+Connect with Steven Fales on Instagram, and twitter.
 Confessions of a mormon boy: Instagram and facebook.
 All photos by Carol Rosegg.
-Find out more in this story from Huffington Post: Steven Fales: A gay mormon boy grows up.
+Read more: Huffington Post: Steven Fales: A gay mormon boy grows up.